 • Hours of operation – Are they regular and compatible with transport times?

 • Time – How do you fit into an international itinerary?
 Do visitors need to stay overnight?
 Will they miss out on other attractions if they visit you?

 • Information Availability – For both tourists and your distribution partners;

 • Reservations – How easy is it for consumers to book your product?

 Product development can boost your market position and create a competitive edge.
 So think about your strengths and concentrate on developing experiences that your specific market prefers.
 Your promotion strategy decisions must be based on a solid understanding of target markets and what is most likely to attract their attention.
 Not every product is for every market.

-Your goal should be to have an ability to engage with all people in the product creation process on the level at which they want to be engaged with and allow them to feel satisfied.
-Create your marketing message in a way to sell your persona your solution and at the end – put your marketing message into the action.
+Your goal should be to have the ability to engage with all people in the product creation process on the level at which they want to be engaged and allow them to feel satisfied.
+Create your marketing message in a way to sell your persona your solution and at the end – put your marketing message into action.

 Feedback tells you what you do well and what could be done better.
 Be wise and use this information to build and improve your product and business.

 Have in mind that developing a new tourism product is a process.
 It needs a clear strategy from the very beginning and the active participation of everybody included in the process.
 Sometimes it will be necessary to test new ideas on a sample group first in order to determine a customer reaction or you might realize that you or/and your staff need some additional education.
 Understanding the whole picture sometimes it’s not easy as we thought it would be.
 But we like to say – where there is a will, there is away.